-My cousin Judy makes a plain 8-inch round cake with almond flour, dusting it with confectioner’s sugar and cutting it into wedges.
-Without leavening or topping, it was almost a cross between almond cake and shortbread.
+This almond coconut cake is a riff on one my cousin Judy makes.
+Her version is a plain 8-inch round cake with almond flour, dusted with confectioner’s sugar.
+Without leavening or topping, it is really a cross between almond cake and shortbread.
 Watching her, I was inspired to try baking with commercially milled almond flour, which is finer than any almond flour I had been able to process on my own.
 But I wanted to make a lighter and sweeter cake.

 Almond Coconut Cake